LuzieH/SocialMediaModel/README.md

 ## Usage
-To use the package in Julia, it has to be installed with `Pkg.add https://github.com/LuzieH/SocialMediaModel.git` and then import the package with `using SocialMediaModel`.
+To use the package in Julia, it has to be installed with `Pkg.add https://github.com/LuzieH/SocialMediaModel.git` and then imported with `using SocialMediaModel`.
-Most functions are exported and can be run e.g. with either `SocialMediaModel.ABMsolve()` or simply, `ABMsolve()`.
+Most functions are exported, so instead of calling `SocialMediaModel.ABMsolve()`, they can simply be called with `ABMsolve()`.
 Tests can be run with `runtests()`.